airjoshb/go-to-step-one/site/content/_index.md

   text: >-
     Joshua has spent the better part of twenty years helping founders get from idea to launch and from launch to thriving company.
-He was the president of an e-commerce platform and helped start an eco-friendly plastic company, whose materials are used today in nearly every product in the yoga and shoe industry.
+He was the president of an e-commerce platform and helped start an eco-friendly plastic company whose materials are used today across the yoga and shoe industry.

-    In 2012, Joshua got sent on a different kind of journey, as a health crisis had him fighting for his life for six years.
-Having spent years researching genetics, the microbiome, mitochondrial health, fasting and ketosis, in 2018 he succeed in hacking his autoimmune disease and emerged an athlete, riding over 2000 miles on a single speed bike and finishing his first triathlon.
+    In 2012, Joshua was sent on a different kind of journey—a health crisis that had him fighting for his life.
+With the standard of care not working, he dove deep into researching genetics, the microbiome, mitochondrial health, fasting and ketosis.
+In 2018 Joshua succeed in hacking his autoimmune disease and emerged an athlete, riding over 2000 miles on a single speed bike and competing in two triathlons.
 ---